nickbrandt/GitLab/doc/user/group/saml_sso/index.md

 ### Role

-Starting from [GitLab 13.3](https://gitlab.com/gitlab-org/gitlab/-/issues/214523), group owners can set a 'Default membership role' while [configuring the SAML SSO for the group](#configuring-gitlab), which will be set as the access level of all users that will be added to the group.
-The default access level is 'Guest'.
+Starting from [GitLab 13.3](https://gitlab.com/gitlab-org/gitlab/-/issues/214523), group owners can set a 'Default membership role' other than 'Guest'.
+To do so, [configure the SAML SSO for the group](#configuring-gitlab).
+That role becomes the starting access level of all users added to the group.

-Existing members with appropriate privileges can promote or demote that new user, after they are added to the group.
+Existing members with appropriate privileges can promote or demote users, as needed.

 If a user is already a member of the group, linking the SAML identity does not change their role.